Monthly Archive for May, 2007

 State Bank defaults a hotel owner in Arugambay

-Colombo, 24 May, (Asiantribune.com): Owner of the Siam View Hotel [SVH] of Arugambay , Dr. Fred Miller complains the Arugambay branch office of a state owned bank terminated their services and defaulted rent payments one month after the tsunami.The Bank was located at the premises of the Siam Hotel , Arugambay and provided ample service for the area businessmen and the tourists .
+Colombo, 24 May, (Asiantribune.com): Owner of the Siam View Hotel [SVH] of Arugambay , Dr. Fred Miller complains the Buspar for anxiety and mood disorder Arugambay branch office of a state owned bank terminated their services and defaulted rent payments one month after the tsunami.The Bank was located at the premises of the Siam Hotel , Arugambay and provided ample service for the area businessmen and the tourists .

-Dr.Miller, served as an Engineer and the Hotel Owner who loves surfing in the Potuvil area said the Bank’s Management has still not answered his official letters regarding the monthly rent.
+Dr.Miller, served as an Engineer and the Hotel Owner who loves surfing in the Potuvil area said the BankA?a??a??s Management has still not answered his official letters regarding the monthly rent.

-“The SVH, itself the hardest hit hotel for miles around, has been politely asking for the rent due ever since.
-Nothing at all was paid until a letter arrived a week ago informing them that the Bank has “No intention to re-open the Arugambay Extention office, said Dr. Miller.
+A?a??A?The SVH, itself the hardest hit hotel for miles around, has been politely asking for the rent due ever since.
+Nothing at all was paid until a letter arrived a week ago informing them that the Bank has A?a??A?No intention to re-open the Arugambay Extention office, said Dr. Miller.

 For the few visitors of the Bay the handful of hard working, hard hit survivors managed to attract in such difficult times as there are no more financial services at Arugam Bay.

 Indeed, the nearest cash machine is 2-3 hrs. away.
-A poor show – but it perhaps represents the kind of “assistance and concern” our East Coast location receives from faceless and very distant Colombo officers.
+A poor show – but it perhaps represents the kind of A?a??A?assistance and concernA?a??A? our East Coast location receives from faceless and very distant Colombo officers.

 Since temporarily peace settled in 2002 a concerned and forward looking, branch manager of the Arugambay bank, thought to provide a better service to the influx of tourists to the Bay.